pleomax0730/BERT-DRCD-QuestionAnswering/README.md

 ## Interactive API docs

-You can go to [http://127.0.0.1/docs](http://127.0.0.1/docs)  after spinning up the application from local machine or docker host.
+Navigate to [http://127.0.0.1/docs](http://127.0.0.1/docs) after spinning up the application from local machine or docker host.

 You will see the automatic interactive API documentation (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)):